-Fire up Apple Music and feast on our list of many of the legend’s greatest tunes.
+Fire up Spotify and feast on our list of many of the legend’s greatest tunes.

 On the cover of the July 2017 edition of Cowboys & Indians (on newsstands June 6) we’re featuring one of the most prolific and enduring artists of any generation.